Find Affordable College Courses

 $8,689 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend Truman State University.
-The school came in at #2 on this year’s Best Value Sociology Schools in Missouri list.
+You’ll be in good company if you decide to attend Truman State University.
+It ranked #2 on our 2023 Best Value Sociology Schools in Missouri list.
 Located in the remote town of Kirksville, Truman State is a public college with a small student population.

 The average tuition and fees for an in-state undergraduate at Truman State are $8,689 a year.
 While working on their degree, sociology majors at Truman State accumulate an average of around $13,101 in student debt.